 • Instituto da mobilidade e dos transportes, I.P.
 (IMT, IP), Portugal

 • Electronic Solutions S.R.L.
 (ELSOL), Romania

 • Since 2007, Marjolein works at the National Traffic Management Centre in the Netherlands, where she is the coordinator international road traffic management.
 She is also the chair of the DATEX II Steering Group and the coordinator of the DATEX II Programme Support Action.

 • Bard de Vries is an experienced information architect in the (European) ITS domain.
 With a broad knowledge about national and regional in ITS applications throughout Europe, he is managing the commonalities into the different DATEX II Recommended Reference and Service Profiles supporting the policies of both the EU and the road operators.
 He is the chair of the DATEX II Technical Management Group.

-• Hélène van Heijningen is a smart mobility advisor at the Dutch consultancy firm Mobycon, involved in the process and project management of projects in the field of mobility and planning, (C-)ITS and shared mobility.
-Since 2016, Hélène is part of the DATEX II project management team as a supporting consultant for the DATEX II coordinator and the Steering Group.
+• Eveline de Jong is a consultant in urban mobility at the Dutch consultancy firm Mobycon, involved in the process and project management of (urban) mobility and planning.
+Eveline is part of the DATEX II project management teams as a supporting consultant for the DATEX II coordinator and the Steering Group.